JAlazer/GenerateCode/track1/DocumentationTrack1.md

 ## Conclusion

 With this last endpoint, that is a wrap!

+## Post Submission Changes

+1. Increasing JSON parsing payload size in express middleware
+2. fixed the keys to be in *snake_case* instead of camel case
+3. changed the order in which each field is placed in the *toJSON* method in the **DetailedAlien** class
+4. changed 202 status response to be a 201 status for the POST endpoint